JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Mountain_Building.md

 But what would the situation have been if all of their detail had been highly accurate?

 The answer we give to that question reflects our progress in understanding the purposes of this first phase of our universe career.
-Salvation, we are told, is by faith—and by faith alone. ([UB 141:7.6](/en/The_Urantia_Book/141#p7_6)) To understand that fact is to appreciate the peculiarities of these Urantia Papers.
+Salvation, we are told, is by faith—and by faith alone. (<a id="a46_189"></a>[UB 141:7.6](/en/The_Urantia_Book/141#p7_6)) To understand that fact is to appreciate the peculiarities of these Urantia Papers.

 ## External links